openenclave/openenclave/tcps/README.md

 "Configuration Properties"->"C/C++"->"Preprocessor" properties of the ARM platform for All Configurations, change **USE\_SGX** to **USE\_OPTEE**
-3. Manually edit the application .vcxproj file to add the ability to compile for ARM, since VS2015 cannot do it from the UI.
+3. Manually edit the application .vcxproj file to add the ability to compile for ARM, since VS cannot do it from the UI.
 To do so, add the line "<WindowsSDKDesktopARMSupport\>true</WindowsSDKDesktopARMSupport\>" to each ARM configuration property group.
 (See the sample apps' vcxproj file for examples.)